lupindevv/jenkins-ex/README.md

 ##### Test
-The project uses jest library for tests. (see "test" script in package.json) There is 1 test (server.test.js) in the project that checks whether the main index.html file exists in the project.
+The project uses jest library for tests. (see "test" script in package.json) There is 1 test (server.test.js) in the project that checks whether the main index.html file exists in thdasdase project.

 To run the nodejs test: